 If you’ve ever watched a college basketball playoff game, you’ve seen players and coaches get fired up.
 Point fingers in blame.
 Snap at refs.
 And even let the occasional expletive fly when things don’t go their way.

-Too bad you can’t get away with the same type of behavior when you’re frustrated at work.
+Too bad you can’t get away with the same type of behavior when you’re in a stressful environment.

 While certain aspects of your job may be tedious or tough, much of your job happiness is linked to your work environment – and the people who surround you.

 If a single coworker is the source of your aggravation, we’ve written several extremely popular posts explaining how to handle toxic coworkers, including the “Workplace Bully” and the “Chatty Cathy (or Carl).”

 But when your work environment or company culture is to blame, you have a bigger issue to address.

 Does that mean you’re helpless?
 Absolutely not.
 In fact, you have more control over your situation than you may think.
 Here are a few productive ideas to help you keep your sanity, even when you work in a negative environment: